Feroz Khan, Agra, India

 The rock band Yao writes and records music with iPad.
 And during live shows, iPad takes the stage with them.
 Two musicians each play an iPad on stage, using two apps for percussion: Figure by Propellerhead and TouchOSC.
 With iPad, they’ve found a new way to make and perform music with a new sound.

 For tens of millions of children in the developing world, the lack of electricity means little or no access to the best educational tools.
 But School in a Box, a solar‑powered education toolkit built around iPad, makes rich interactive learning possible anywhere.

-Cleveland Clinic is using iPad to pioneer the field of concussion assessment and treatment.
-In a pilot programme at St. Edward High School, athletic trainer Jason Cruickshank uses iPad and software from iComet to take athletes’ baseline measurements in balance, cognition and memory.
-This innovative programme helps to assess the athletes’ injuries.
+Cleveland Clinic in Ohio is using iPad to pioneer the field of concussion assessment and treatment.
+In a pilot program at St. Edward High School, athletic trainer Jason Cruickshank uses the iPad and software from iComet to take athletes’ baseline measurements in balance, cognition and memory.
+When athletes are injured, this innovative program can help assess their injuries.

 Josh Apter, Iguazu Falls, Argentina

 New York‑based filmmaker Josh Apter has created a housing for iPad that turns it into a lightweight, portable moviemaking camera.
 With attachments like microphones, SLR lenses and other accessories, he takes iPad on the go to shoot his documentaries.